 This was perhaps one of the biggest mistakes that I made when starting out.

 Now, it’s the cornerstone of my blogs.
 I am continually learning about it and researching keywords to create blog posts.
 Once you have a steady flow of traffic from search engines, you have created true passive income.

 Mike Pearson is my go-to SEO guy.
 He has two courses, Niche Site Academy and Stupid Simple SEO course.
 Both teach you some great SEO strategies.
 I highly recommend Niche Site Academy if you’re just starting out.

-Not creating a content plan with their keywords
+Not creating a content plan with relevant keywords

 Once you have a list of keywords you want to go for, then start creating a plan to get those posts published.
-You can do this by writing them yourself or outsource them.
+You can do this by writing them yourself or outsourcing them.